 When you define the cross-section for the shape, you can select from a standard set of cross-sections, defined in the reference data, or you can sketch your own two-dimensional cross-section.

-When you use a standard cross-sectional type, you can change the dimensions and the cardinal point of the cross-section on the Cross-Section tab of the Shape Properties or Prismatic Shape Properties dialog box.
+When you use a standard cross-sectional type, you can change the dimensions and the cardinal point of the cross-section on Cross-Section Tab (Shape Properties Dialog) or Prismatic Shape Properties Dialog.
 The cardinal point of the cross-section is important in determining the shape and location of the resulting volume.
 The cardinal point is the point where the software attaches the cross-section to the path.
 All standard cross-section types have various cardinal points from which you can choose.

 For example, in the following graphic, you can see that the cardinal point is located in the center of the road cross-section.
 If the cardinal point were moved to another location, the actual path of the roadway would be different.